manymoments/manymoments.github.io/_posts/2019-12-15-consensus-model-for-FLP.md

 * **Good news**: With randomization, consensus (both in synchrony and in asynchrony) is possible in a *constant expected number of rounds*.
 Randomness does not circumvent the lower bounds; it just reduces the probability of bad events implied by the lower bounds.
 In synchrony, the probability of slow executions can be made exponentially small.
 In asynchrony, termination happens  [almost surely](https://en.wikipedia.org/wiki/Almost_surely).
 Formally, the *probability measure* of the complement of the event of terminating in some finite number of rounds is zero.

-### The plan
+### The plan: three posts

-This is a series of three posts:
-1. In this *first* post, we provide important definitions and prove the  *Initial Lemma*.
+1. In this *first* post, we provide key *definitions* and prove an important *Lemma* about having some initial uncommitted configuration.
 This lemma shows that any consensus protocol has some initial input where the the adversary has control over the decision value (it can cause it to be either 0 or 1).
-This lemma will be used in both lower bounds.
+This lemma will then be used in both lower bounds.

 2. In the *second* post, we use the approach of [Aguilera and Toueg \[1999\]](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.22.402&rep=rep1&type=pdf) to show that any protocol solving consensus in the *synchronous* model that is resilient to $t$ crash failures must have an execution with at least $t+1$ rounds.
 The proof uses the definitions and the lemma in this post.